How to search safely

 Please take a few minutes to read the warning below and to take steps to increase your safety when visiting this website.

 As a rule, internet browsers will save certain information as you surf the internet.
 This includes images from websites visited, information entered into search engines and a trail (‘history’) that reveals the sites you have visited.
-Please follow the instructions below to minimize the chances of someone finding out that you have visited this website.
+Please follow the instructions below to minimise the chances of someone finding out that you have visited this website.

 Modern web browsers support a new way of browsing the web called “Private Browsing” or “Incognito Mode”.
 This allows you to browse the Internet without saving any information about which sites and pages you’ve visited.
 We recommend using this mode whilst viewing our site because it will add an extra level of safety for you.